 As the First Nations reclaim their space in their own land, they are also venturing into aboriginal tourism.
 Check out their website.
 The tourism infrastructure of British Columbia is totally supporting them by showcasing their culture in all possible public places and museums.

-Best Places to Know British Columbia First Nations
+Best Places to Know British Columbia First Nations Aboriginals

-Museum of Anthropology at University of British Columbia – Vancouver
+Museum of Anthropology at University of British Columbia, Vancouver

-Royal BC Museum – Victoria
+Royal BC Museum, Victoria

 How I wish we could do this for all vanishing languages of the world.

-Squamish and Lil’wat Cultural Center – Whistler
+Squamish and Lil’wat Cultural Center, Whistler

-All around the screen is Salmon – the key food around which the life sustained.
+All around the screen is Salmon – the key food around which life sustained.
 In the center of the screen are all the animals who rely on salmon for food.
 On one side of the screen is the female killer whale on another side the male killer whale.
 Up above a Raven is holding two humans.
 In the center is the Shaman sitting on a door panel.
 The dancers would come in through this screen indicating that they are coming from a spiritual world.
-Shaman is the witness to the performance.
+The shaman is the witness to the performance.

 There is so much more I want to know about these lovely people of British Columbia.